NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Proposed Method: NIRVANA

-Thus, the change in output when pruning \(\mathbf{W}_{i,j}\) is approximately proportional to its gradient scaled by its magnitude.
-We define the saliency score as the absolute value of this first-order effect:
+\end{small}The change in output when pruning \(\mathbf{W}_{i,j}\) is approximately proportional to its gradient scaled by its magnitude.
+We define the saliency score as the absolute value of this first-order effect: \begin{small}

-This score quantifies how much the output is expected to change if the weight is pruned, providing a principled criterion for pruning decisions.
-As illustrated in \cref{fig:tasp} (left), our method begins by computing weight-level saliency scores using the proposed NTK-guided criterion, which not only quantifies the immediate output perturbation but also implicitly ensures NTK stability.
+\end{small}This score quantifies the expected change in model output induced by pruning a weight, and thus serves as our pruning criterion.
+For next-token prediction, we instantiate the scalar surrogate $f(\mtx x; \mtx W)$ as the mean of the maximum logits over the output sequence.
+We use this output-based formulation because our analysis targets perturbations to the model function rather than the loss.
+This distinguishes NIRVANA from loss-gradient pruning methods such as SNIP and makes the criterion less tied to a specific supervised objective.

-\textbf{Bridging to the training dynamics via NTK.} While our saliency score in \cref{eq:saliency_score} quantifies immediate, first-order changes to the model’s outputs, it does not directly inform how pruning affects the model’s longer-term training behavior.
-Ideally, pruning decisions should not only minimize immediate output degradation but also preserve the model’s behavior during fine-tuning.
-Unlike prior work that relies on empirical fine-tuning to recover performance \cite{NEURIPS2023_44956951,slicegpt}, we introduce the NTK, a powerful theoretical tool capturing the training dynamics of neural networks, to provide a theoretical insight.
-The NTK characterizes how a model’s predictions evolve under gradient-based updates, effectively encoding the sensitivity of outputs to parameter changes across training steps.
-If the NTK remains stable post-pruning, the pruned model preserves a similar optimization trajectory, ensuring efficient recovery of performance through fine-tuning.
-Recall the NTK for input \(\mathbf{x}\) is defined as:
+\textbf{Bridging to the training dynamics via NTK.} While the saliency score in \cref{eq:saliency_score} captures the immediate first-order change in model outputs caused by pruning, it does not by itself explain how pruning affects subsequent fine-tuning.
+Ideally, pruning should not only limit immediate degradation but also preserve the model's trainability after compression.
+To provide insight into this aspect, we turn to the NTK, which characterizes how model predictions evolve under gradient-based updates.
+From this perspective, if pruning preserves the NTK, the pruned model is expected to follow a similar optimization trajectory during fine-tuning, suggesting its performance can be recovered efficiently.
+Recall the NTK for input \(\mathbf{x}\) is defined as: \begin{small}